 He currently lives in Brisbane and runs group and corporate mindfulness trainings in addition to his private practice.
 Some of his workplace clients include Queensland Police Service, The Museum of Brisbane, Navitas English, The Pharmacy Guild of Australia, and James Cook University.

-Aside from this, the face behind the mask is a coach, emotional health consultant, trainer, facilitator and international speaker.
 Jamie’s focus is on helping individuals, teams and organisations discover and lead their most happiest, meaningful and authentic lives.
-Jamie became the 47th person in the world to complete the world’s only government-accredited Diploma of Positive Psychology and Wellbeing.
-She is also working towards becoming a registered psychologist and is half way through a Bachelor of Psychological Sciences degree majoring in advanced psychology.
+She became the 47th person in the world to complete the world’s only government-accredited Diploma of Positive Psychology and Wellbeing.
+She is also working towards becoming a registered psychologist and is halfway through a Bachelor of Psychological Sciences degree majoring in advanced psychology.

-Jamie is passionate about educating others to become the best version of themselves possible and to overcome any mental health challenges they may have.
-She has created an 21-day online program which can be found on her website at www.thehappinessninja.com.au.
-She also runs a series of workshops based on Dr Martin Seligman’s 5 PERMA principals of happiness and flourishing.
+Jamie is passionate about educating others to become the best version of themselves possible and to overcome any emotional and/or mental health challenges that may be negatively impacting both the home and workplace.
+She has created a 21-day online program which can be found on her website at www.thehappinessninja.com.au.

 My Holland, Sydney and Coffs Harbour